-If you are a researcher who has been included as part of our Lancaster University submission to the REF 2021, in 2020-2021 we will send some of the information we hold about you to UKRI for the purpose of the REF2021.
+If you are a researcher who has been included as part of our Lancaster University submission to the REF 2021, in 2021 we will send some of the information we hold about you to UKRI for the purpose of the REF2021.
 The information will not be in coded form and your name and details such as your date of birth, Open Researcher and Contributor ID (ORCID) research groups, and contract dates will be provided along with details of your research.
 If you have declared individual circumstances and a request is made to allow a reduction in the number of outputs submitted, without penalty, some details of your personal circumstances will be provided.
-If you are submitted, without penalty, some details of your personal circumstances will be provided.